 Following the publication of the 2015-16 World University Rankings, Aarhus University notified us that they had submitted inaccurate data.
 The data error, which was not picked up in our quality control processes, disadvantaged Aarhus in the rankings.
 We have corrected the data and recalculated the ranking, and this has resulted in Aarhus obtaining a position of joint 106th (up from joint 149th).
 We have moved Aarhus to the joint 106th position, but we have retained the original ranking places for all other institutions.

-It has also emerged that incorrect bibliometric data were supplied to THE by Elsevier for University of Palermo, Argentina, and included some publication data for the University of Palermo, Italy.
-Unfortunately when using correct data the University of Palermo, Argentina, does not meet THE’s threshold for inclusion*.
+It has also emerged that incorrect bibliometric data were supplied to THE by Elsevier for the University of Palermo, Argentina, and included some publication data for the University of Palermo, Italy.
+Unfortunately, when using correct data, the University of Palermo, Argentina, does not meet THE’s threshold for inclusion*.
 The data has now been corrected and the University of Palermo, Argentina, no longer appears in the rankings.

 * Our bibliometrics threshold is 1,000 papers (and at least 200 papers a year) published in journals indexed by Scopus, between 2010 and 2014.